Masthead header

 These good people just finished packing up a shipment for Tohoku at Second Harvest Japan.

-The volunteers of Second Harvest Japan
+Second Harvest Japan

 This woman waits at Shibuya’s Hachiko with only the light of her mobile phone lighting her up as Tower reduces power consumption in the week’s after the earthquake.